JamesBrace/machine-learning-benchmarks/README.md

 # Machine Learning Benchmarks: Server vs Browser

-The purpose of this repository is to start creating a collection of machine learning algorithms in both their server-side and browser-side implementations in order to gauge their relative performance.
+The purpose of this repository is to provide a collection of machine learning algorithms in both their server-side and browser-side implementations in order to gauge their relative performance.
 In the past few years there has been rapid development in browser-side deep learning libraries such as ConvNet.js, TensorFire, and Deeplearn.js (now Tensorflow.js).
 These libraries have allowed developers to tap into high-performance Machine Learning with minimial overhead, making Machine